ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Identifying the names of persons in email messages**

 Assume that the text of an email message is "Ena, please send me the document ASAP".
-While a human might be able to understand that Ena is a name of a person based on the text of the email, AQL rules that are written to identify names of persons with high-precision from general text might be too conservative and not able to draw the same conclusion with high confidence, based on the fact that Ena is a capitalized word.
+While a human might be able to understand that Ena is a name of a person based on the text of the email, AQL rules that are written to identify names of persons with high precision from general text might be too conservative and not able to draw the same conclusion with high confidence, based on the fact that Ena is a capitalized word.

 One way to boost the coverage of the rules is to use words from the **From**, **To**, and **CC** fields of the email as more evidence.